Maglata/Maglata/README.md

 ### I am just a guy who wants to make a nice game one day and is currently studying in University :)

 - 🔭 I’m currently working on a unity game
-- 🌱 I’m currently learning: C, C#, HTML, CSS, JS
+- 🌱 I’m currently learning: C#, MySQL, HTML, CSS, JavaScript, React.js
 - 🤔 I'm quite interested in learning Game Development(Unity or Unreal Engine)

 ### I am always looking for any fun and interesting projects that I can join and help with as much as I can so hit me up ;)